-The main goal of this Notice of Grant Opportunity is to promote equality of opportunity, upward mobility, and economic fairness.
+The main goal of this Notice of Grant Opportunity (NGO) is to promote equality of opportunity, upward mobility, and economic fairness.
 Due to the rise of globalization, international trade, advances in information technology, mechanical automation of production processes, and reductions in union membership over the past few decades, American workers have found themselves displaced by new technologies and in competition with overseas labor markets.
 Advances in technology have increased the use of mechanization in the production process and in professional spaces that are not often attributed to skill-biased technical change.
 These technological advances have increased demand for more technically advanced, high-skilled positions that require occupational training at the secondary, post-secondary, and adult education levels.

 Upskilling and retooling have helped mitigate these labor market conditions.
 Apprenticeship programs are a tried and true method to increase lifetime earnings and provide a pathway to a sustainable career.
 According to a recent study, "[m]ore than 90 percent of those who complete apprenticeships land jobs with annual wages that exceed \$60,000.
-Apprenticeship graduates also finish their programs with zero student loan debt, compared to an average of just over \$30,000 for today's college students."1
+Apprenticeship graduates also finish their programs with zero student loan debt, compared to an average of just over \$30,000 for today's college students."

-In October 2018, the New Jersey Department of Labor and Workforce Development released a Notice of Grant Opportunity Growing Apprenticeships in Nontraditional Sectors (GAINS).
+In August 2019, the New Jersey Department of Labor and Workforce Development released a Notice of Grant Opportunity Growing Apprenticeships in Nontraditional Sectors (GAINS).
 The PACE program is the logical predecessor component to developing a pipeline of qualified individuals seeking placement in an apprenticeship program, economically sustainable workplace, and/or post-secondary education.
+This NGO seeks to build on the progress from that initial program release.